TASEmulators/fceux/README-SDL.md

 -------
 You can enable the GTK GUI by setting GTK to 1 in the SConstruct build file.
 GfceuX is deprecatiated in favor of the new GTK GUI.
-You can disable the GTK GUI at run-time by passing the --nogui option, or disable it at build=time by setting GTK to 0 in the SConstruct file.
+You can disable the GTK GUI at run-time by passing the --nogui option, or disable it at build-time by setting GTK to 0 in the SConstruct file.
 If you prefer GTK3 to GTK2, you can set the GTK3 BoolVariable to 1 in the SConstruct.